rrabillo/MarioAvoid/README.md

 # animation
-Interactive animation do in school using javascript and css
+Interactive animation (its more like becoming a game now) made for school